 - Computer follows commands

 - commands = series of instructions

 - You will learn how to command a computer

 - command = program = write instructions

+- Difference between using a computer and programming it.

+- Programming is taking charge.

 - You understand the commands, but does the computer?

 - that's a question of cognition.

 - \rightarrow Artificial Intelligence, Cognitive Science